rajeshkb21/ACourse_ClassPRoject/README.md

  - Code/Scrum Master/Documentation: William (Cole) Caynoski
  - Code/Specialist/Product Owner: Emily Cheng

+###### Error Analysis
+-Code/Specialist: Becky Sondelski
+-Code/Scrum Master: Raj Bollabragada -Documentation/Product Owner: Hannah Bower

 ## Applications of Learnings

-For Git hub
+-With the functionality of Github as an opensource database, Github allows for the comparison of methods with other programmers and scientists.
+Therefore, an extension of this homework would be to compare data analysis techniques of similar data with other programers/scientists on the Github platform.

--compare data analysis of similar data with other programers/scientists on Git hub -if wanted to expand the project with other variables, Agile and Git hub allow you to add features easily and simultaneously -Agile philosophy makes work focused and transparent so when new tasks are given there is no confusion and there is a clear flow for how to solve the problems
+-Additionally, if the project was to be expanded to include other variables, Agile and Git hub would allow the team to add features easily and simultaneously.

+-Furthermore, the Agile philosophy makes work focused and transparent so when new tasks are given, there is no confusion and there is a clear flow for how to solve the problems.

 ## Agile Retrospective

-- delta: More technical introduction Suggestion: Walking us through the Git hub structure/ commands
+- Delta: More technical introduction
+  Suggestion: Walk us through the Git hub structure and commonly used commands during the class period

-- delta: more detailed Github background Suggestion: More details on how Github runs/is setup -
+- Delta: more detailed Github background
+  Suggestion: Give more details and descriptions on how Github is structurally setup and runs in the class period